leils/site/about.md

 title: about Leia
 date: 2025-04-07
 ---
-Leia S. Chang (they/them, b.
-1995) is an artist, creative technologist, and educator exploring the complexities of identity from their perspective as a second-generation non-binary Asian American.
-With a strong command over creative fabrication and materiality, Leia integrates digital media into physical forms to build interactive installations that spotlight the connection between memory, identity, and storytelling.
-Leia's work captures ephemeral moments in both poetic texts and tangible objects made from wood, resin, and other found material.
+Leia S. Chang (they/them) is an artist, organizer, and creative technologist exploring unusual materiality and embodied identity.
+With a strong command over creative fabrication, Leia channels their perspective as a second-generation Chinese-American into interactive installations, poetic texts, and tangible multi-media objects made of wood, resin, and found materials.
+Their work often integrates digital media into physical forms with the aim of spotlighting the connection between memory, identity, and storytelling.

-Leia is currently an exhibit developer at the Exploratorium.
-They have been a member of Gray Area Incubator and have shown work at La Mama, The Blanc Gallery, Gray Area SF, SYZYGY CoOp, and Resistor NYC, has co-curated an exhibition on Useless Machines with artist/educator Blair Simmons.
-They organize and facilitate workshops on digital fabrication and creative coding, as well as gather the creative community across the Bay Area.
-Leia holds an MPS from NYU TISCH’s Interactive Telecommunications Program (2023), and a BS in Computer Science from California Polytechnic University of San Luis Obispo (2017).
+Leia is currently an exhibit developer at the Exploratorium in San Francisco.
+Their work has been shown at the likes of La Mama’s CultureHub, theBlanc Art Space, the Gray Area SF and Resistor NYC.
+They organize creative communities and facilitate workshops on making-as-art.
+Leia holds an MPS from NYU ITP, and a BS in Computer Science from Cal Poly SLO.

 ---